-To assess its impact in key outcome areas, PFD has conducted various internal, patient and Knowledge, Attitude and Practice (KAP) Surveys targeting PFD beneficiaries.
+To assess its impact in key outcome areas, PFD has conducted various internal, patient, and Knowledge, Attitude and Practice (KAP) Surveys targeting PFD beneficiaries.
 The results of these surveys demonstrate that PFD activities have been effective and that PFD reached or exceeded targets in the Global Fund Performance Framework outcome indicators included in its own work plan.
-Increasing awareness and ensuring the dissemination of knowledge of malaria among the Cambodian population has been one of the most important objectives and strategies of PFD'S malaria work: awareness is the key to improving the much needed long term behavioral changes in prevention and proper treatment seeking patterns, which will eventually lead to the elimination of the disease.
+Increasing awareness and ensuring the dissemination of knowledge of malaria among the Cambodian population has been one of the most important objectives and strategies of PFD'S malaria work: awareness is the key to affecting long-term changes in prevention behaviors and proper treatment-seeking patterns, which will eventually lead to the elimination of the disease.

-For this reason, PFD has assessed its impact on outcomes mainly through the two outcome indicators.
-Theses measure: (1) the percentage of community people who attend community based malaria events and answer malaria questions correctly through quiz-shows; and (2) percentage of school children who disseminate malaria prevention messages to their friends, families and other community members through various activities.
-In 2014, PFD also created another significant outcome indicator (3) Percentage of company/plantation workers who "slept under an insecticide-treated net the previous night" in order to assess its work with the plantation/ company workers.
-The progress related to this MMP sub-group is crucial because they are not specifically measured for outcomes under the GF despite displaying lower rates of malaria prevention.
+For this reason, PFD has assessed its impact on outcomes mainly through three outcome indicators.
+These measures include: (1) the percentage of adults in the community who attend community-based malaria events and answer malaria trivia correctly in a quiz show format; (2) the percentage of school children who disseminate malaria prevention messages to their friends, families and other community members through various activities; and (3) the percentage of company/plantation workers who "slept under an insecticide-treated net the previous night."
+The progress related to this MMP sub-group is crucial because they are not specifically measured for outcomes under the GFATM despite displaying lower rates of malaria prevention.
 Please find a detailed table of outcome indicators, which are further explained below, in Appendix Four.